 The dip can be served chilled (firmer texture) or at room temperature (creamier texture).

-Recipe Note: If the honey is too thick, it will be hard to whisk it into the mascarpone.
-If needed, gently heat the honey in the microwave or on the stove until it's runny.
+Recipe Note: If the honey is too thick to whisk into the mascarpone, gently heat the honey in the microwave or on the stove until it's runny.

 This honey and mascarpone dip will keep for just a few days in the refrigerator.
 In general, mascarpone is a fresh product that goes bad quickly, so use any open container of mascarpone within a few days.